 He is a Preeminent AV Lawyer rated by Martindale Hubbell.
 This is the highest rated peer review a lawyer can receive from judges and lawyers.
 Click here for comments.

 He is also a Nationally published author having been featured in “The Champion” June edition 2011.

 Much of our business comes from the referrals of our previous happy clients.
-You can read some of those testimonials here or come into our office and read the hundreds upon hundreds of thank you cards and letters we proudly and prominently display.
+You can read some of their testimonials here or come into our office and read the hundreds upon hundreds of thank you cards and letters we proudly and prominently display.

-Mr. Futerman personally guarantees his firm’s 100% commitment to do everything possible to help you with your case.
+Mr. Futerman personally guarantees his firm’s 100% commitment to do everything possible to help you with your defense case.
 Our firm’s reputation depends on the success of your case, we look forward to hearing from you.